-The best farming games all seem to have a relaxing quality, whether they’re cute and casual town games like Stardew Valley or more realistic business ventures like the Farming Simulator series.
-There’s something about the repetitive nature of tilling and planting a field and the slow payoff of your crops growing that makes you feel in-tune with nature even if you are still sitting in front of your computer screen.
+The best farming games have a relaxing quality.
+There’s something about the repetitive nature of tilling and planting a field and the slow payoff of your crops growing that makes you feel in-tune with nature – even if you are still sitting in front of your computer screen.
 The best farming games on PC can vary a lot in genre and gameplay, but all eventually come down to getting your hands dirty.

-Some farming games like Harvest Moon, are meant to be experienced alone and focus on the relationships between your protagonist and a cast of local characters.
-Others, like Staxel and Farm Together, are all about building something with friends and the fun of creating something together that’s more than a prewritten story.
-We’ve found a mix of farming games to recommend that should hit every quadrant of the agricultural games graph.
+Some of the best PC games that include farming are meant to be experienced alone and focus on the relationships between your protagonist and a cast of local characters.
+Others, like multiplayer games Staxel and Farm Together, are all about building something with friends and the fun of creating something together that’s more than a prewritten story, so the genre is still full of variation.
+Whether they’re cute and casual town games like Stardew Valley then, or more realistic business ventures like the Farming Simulator series, we’ve found a mix of the best farming games that should hit every quadrant of the agricultural games graph.

-Almost four years after its release, Stardew Valley is still the top of the list for many people seeking a well-balanced farming game.
-With the latest Stardew Valley 1.4 update adding even more polish and features, it will likely stay a favourite for several more years.
+Many years after its release, Stardew Valley is still the top of the list for many people seeking a well-balanced farming game.
+With each update adding more polish and features, it will likely stay a favourite for many growing seasons.
 Stardew Valley is all about inheriting a family farm from your late grandfather and moving to the small rural village of Pelican Town.
-You’ll spend your seasons grooming your family farm into a profitable operation, making friends (and maybe spouses) with the local villagers, and revitalising the town itself with the help of the magical little creatures called Junimos.
+You’ll spend your seasons grooming your family farm into a profitable operation, making friends (and maybe spouses) with the local villagers, and revitalising the town itself with the help of the magical little creatures.

 Although Minecraft is primarily a crafting and exploration game, its years of updates have continued to expand the crops you can grow and their uses.
 If you don’t care to adventure much at all, it’s not out of the question for you to spend all of your time in Minecraft designing and tending to an expansive farm operation.